-- 358.575 Commission membership.
-(1) The voting members of the Oregon Heritage Commission shall be composed of representatives of heritage interests, including Indian tribes with federal recognition, that reflect the cultural and geographic diversity of this state as well as the heritage interests reflected in community institutions, libraries, museums, architecture, archaeology and historic preservation. - (2) The ex officio members of the commission shall be designees of the following:
+358.575 Commission membership.
+(1) The voting members of the Oregon Heritage Commission shall be representatives of:

+(a) Heritage interests, including Indian tribes with federal recognition, that reflect the cultural and geographic diversity of this state; and

-- (a) The Department of Land Conservation and Development; - (b) The Trustees of the State Library; - (c) The State Board of Higher Education; - (d) The Economic and Community Development Department; - (e) The Department of Education; - (f) The Executive Director of the Oregon Historical Society; - (g) The State Archivist; and - (h) The State Historic Preservation Officer.
-[1995 c.428 §3; 1997 c.112 §2]
+(b) Heritage interests reflected in community institutions, libraries, museums, architecture, archaeology and historic preservation.

+(2) The advisory members of the commission shall be:

+(a) One member designated by the Director of the Department of Land Conservation and Development;

+(b) The State Librarian or a designee of the librarian;

+(c) One member designated by the Higher Education Coordinating Commission;

+(d) One member designated by the Oregon Tourism Commission;

+(e) One member designated by the Superintendent of Public Instruction;

+(f) The Executive Director of the Oregon Historical Society or a designee of the executive director;

+(g) The State Archivist or a designee of the archivist;

+(h) The Coordinator of the State Historical Records Advisory Board or a designee of the coordinator; and

+(i) The State Historic Preservation Officer or a designee of the officer.
+[1995 c.428 §3; 1997 c.112 §2; 2011 c.372 §2; 2013 c.768 §140a; 2015 c.328 §29]

-- 358.580 Selection of chairperson; quorum; meetings.
-(1) The Oregon Heritage Commission shall select one of its members as chairperson and another as vice chairperson, for such terms and with duties and powers necessary for the performance of the functions of such offices as the commission determines. - (2) A majority of the voting members of the commission constitutes a quorum for the transaction of business. - (3) The commission shall meet at least once every three months at a place, day and hour determined by the commission.
+358.580 Selection of chairperson; quorum; meetings.
+(1) The Oregon Heritage Commission shall select one of its members as chairperson and another as vice chairperson, for such terms and with duties and powers necessary for the performance of the functions of such offices as the commission determines.

+(2) A majority of the voting members of the commission constitutes a quorum for the transaction of business.

+(3) The commission shall meet at least once every three months at a place, day and hour determined by the commission.
 The commission also shall meet at other times and places specified by the call of the chairperson or of a majority of the voting members of the commission.
 [1995 c.428 §4]

-- 358.583 Purpose and duties of commission relating to museums.
-(1) As used in this section, "museum" means a public institution or private nonprofit Oregon corporation primarily devoted to the acquisition and public exhibition of specimens, artifacts, articles, documents and other items that relate to history, anthropology, archaeology, science or art and that have historical significance. - (2) The purpose of this section is to direct the Oregon Heritage Commission to assist in projects for the collection and management of heritage collections and for heritage-related tourism and to assist in projects related to the heritage aspects of education and interpretation. - (3) In addition to the other duties of the commission, the commission shall: - (a) Make biennial competitive grants to museums for projects related to Oregon's heritage, including but not limited to projects involving the collection and management of heritage collections, the promotion of heritage-related tourism and the provision of education and other interpretations related to heritage;
+358.583 Purpose and duties of commission relating to museums.
+(1) As used in this section, "museum" means a public institution or private nonprofit Oregon corporation primarily devoted to the acquisition and public exhibition of specimens, artifacts, articles, documents and other items that relate to history, anthropology, archaeology, science or art and that have historical significance.

+(2) The purpose of this section is to direct the Oregon Heritage Commission to assist in projects for the collection and management of heritage collections and for heritage-related tourism and to assist in projects related to the heritage aspects of education and interpretation.

+(3) In addition to the other duties of the commission, the commission shall:

+(a) Make biennial competitive grants to museums for projects related to Oregon's heritage, including but not limited to projects involving the collection and management of heritage collections, the promotion of heritage-related tourism and the provision of education and other interpretations related to heritage;

-- (b) With the assistance of the Oregon Historical Society and the Oregon Museums Association, determine the eligibility of a museum for a competitive grant; - (c) Advise, upon request, museum governing bodies, county governing bodies, city governing bodies and interested citizens of the availability of competitive grants; and - (d) Request, with the advice of the Oregon Historical Society and the Oregon Museums Association, rules for the State Parks and Recreation Commission to adopt under ORS 358.585 for the purpose of carrying out the grant program.
+(b) With the assistance of the Oregon Historical Society and the Oregon Museums Association, determine the eligibility of a museum for a competitive grant;

+(c) Advise, upon request, museum governing bodies, county governing bodies, city governing bodies and interested citizens of the availability of competitive grants; and

+(d) Request, with the advice of the Oregon Historical Society and the Oregon Museums Association, rules for the State Parks and Recreation Commission to adopt under ORS 358.585 for the purpose of carrying out the grant program.
 [Formerly 358.730]